 Drive less than 30 minutes from Disneyland and you can be in a safe, ritzy neighborhood for trick or treating.
 You know, the kind where every house is giving out King Size candy bars.
 These type of places were like dragons or unicorns when I was growing up–you assumed they were mythical but really hoped they were real.
 Well, children of the world, I’m pleased to report that we have dragons and unicorns in California.
 (That really ought to be the next “Visit California” ad.)

 Note that starting last year, the Mickey’s Halloween Party ticket did not include parking.
-It once again does not include parking for 2017.
+It once again does not include parking.
 This is a change from previous years, so make sure you factor in this (potential) cost before purchasing your tickets.
 (So, if you see “free parking” listed on another blog as a perk, that post is out-of-date.)

 If you’re visiting Disneyland and Disney California Adventure for multiple days, you might be able to justify Mickey’s Halloween Party from the perspective of one less day on a multi-day ticket, doing something else in the morning (Downtown Disney or the beach, perhaps) and then heading to Disneyland for the Halloween Party.
 In this scenario, you’re not paying much of a premium for the party ticket, either.

 If you are dead-set on going, do something else in the morning of Mickey’s Halloween Party and only visiting Disneyland in the evening on a party night and saving your regular park tickets for other days.
 While the party itself only runs for 5 hours, guests may enter Disneyland 3 hours before the party starts, which means 8 hours of entertainment total.